pmunts/muntsos/README.txt

     3.4.0, icu to 76.1, curl to 8.11.0, libtirpc to 1.3.6, libpcap to
     1.10.5, libnl to 3.11.0, libmysqlclient (MariaDB Connector/C) to
     3.4.3, rabbitmq to 0.15.0, libmodbus to 3.1.11, and xz to 5.6.3.
+-   25 November 2024 -- Upgraded some initramfs programs: OpenSSH to
+    9.9p1, ethtool to 6.11, and nano to 8.2.
+Added iw.
+Upgraded Raspberry Pi 64-bit kernels to 6.6.62.
+Upgraded the Python runtime extension to 3.13.0.

 Quick Setup Instructions for the Impatient